Sokrates1989/flutter_meal_tracker_demo/README.md

-# Flutter Meal Tracker App
+# Flutter Meal Tracker App (Demo)

-A Flutter app that allows users to track meal parameters (Fat and Sugar levels) for Breakfast, Lunch, Dinner, and Snacks.
-Users can select Low, Medium, or High for each parameter and store the entries in a local SQLite database.
-The app uses Easy Localization for language support and Provider for state management.
-Additionally, it includes a login screen for user authentication.
+This is a **demo application** created to demonstrate coding skills and is not intended for real-world use.

+The app showcases how to build a meal tracking system in Flutter, including features like local database storage, online API connection, user authentication, and state management.
+Please note that this app is for evaluation purposes only, and no real data or production-ready services are included.

 ## Table of Contents
 1. [Features](#features)